nalexn/CCSpriteWithHue/README.md

 sprite.hue = M_PI_4;
 ```

-The hue property represents the angle of hue rotation from __0 to 2 * π__ radians, but you can specify any value, it will remove a complete revolutions.
+The hue property represents the hue rotation angle from __0 to 2 * π__ radians, but you can specify any value, it will remove a complete revolutions.

 ---